Can AI Detect Deepfakes To Help Ensure Integrity of U.S. 2020 Elections?

 When it was first publicized by a Motherboard article in December 2017, the existence of deepfake porn spurred Reddit to shut down the r/deepfakes forum.
 Other online services such as Discord, Gfycat, Pornhub and Twitter banned obvious keyword searches for deepfakes.
 Google updated its policy to enable requests for blocking search engines results relating to “involuntary synthetic pornographic imagery.”

 But many examples of such videos continue to appear on popular social media services and even adult websites dedicated entirely to deepfake porn.
-A 2018 report by Deeptrace Labs found more than 8,000 deepfake porn videos on various adult websites, along with hundreds of such videos on YouTube.
+A 2018 report by Deeptrace found more than 8,000 deepfake porn videos on various adult websites, along with hundreds of such videos on YouTube.
 The challenge of flagging and removing deepfakes will only grow as the tools for developing deepfakes become more common and easier to use.

 “One striking element of the current state of deepfake technology compared to two years ago or so is just how little knowledge of machine learning an individual requires to create synthetic media using this technology,” Patrini says.”

-Note: Editor’s note: An earlier version of this story incorrectly referred to Deeptrace as Deeptrace Labs.